 If you are considering buying property at auction for the first time, there are a number of things you have to bear in mind to make sure you have a positive experience and end up with a good deal you can afford.

 The auction house should release a catalogue of properties to be included in the auction around 2-3 weeks before the date of the sale.
 Make sure to study the auction catalogue carefully and identify any properties you are interested in.

 You should then arrange to view the property.
-There will usually be several set times at which you can go and look around an auction property and you will not normally need to book an appointment.
+There will usually be several set times at which you can go and look around an auction property, and you will not usually need to book an appointment.
 It is a good idea to ring up and check before going to a viewing, however, in case the property has been withdrawn or sold before the auction.